terhnt/freewalletuno-desktop/README.md

 FreeWalletUno - Desktop Wallet
 ---
-FreeWalletUno is a free wallet which supports Unobtanium and Counterparty.
+FreeWalletUno is a free wallet which supports Unobtanium and Unoparty.

 Build Notes
 ---